Code-Institute-Submissions/johnston9-ms2-apis/README.md

 [View the project live here.](https://johnston9.github.io/ms2-apis/)

 This is the website for the New York Crypto College.
-Its main purpose is to establish the newly founded college’s presence and to attract potential students.
+It's main purpose is to establish the newly founded college’s presence and to attract potential students.
 People coming to the site who have a minor or real interest in cryptocurrency can not only find out about courses but learn more about the field in an easy and way.
 <h2 align="center"><img src="documentation/readme-images/"></h2>

 ## User Experience (UX)